 She thought: whatever.
 Had an affair with the boy (she still thought of him as a boy) for a week without ever seeing where he was staying.
 He dismissed his hypothetical flat as a dump and evaded her smalltalky queries with deft references to cultural touchstones of the upper Midwest.
 Namely Lutefisk.
 Taconite.

 He looked around her room in the big shared flat on Eisenacher Strasse and said it was nice.
 Liking the fact that she shared the flat with flight attendants, he looked through her CDs and it seemed to her that it took a very long time for him to find something he made an approving sound at.
 Like a doctor locating the subtle cause of the malady on an x-ray.
-She ached to be able to stick a tongue out at Jack, in fact, because it was a jazz compilation the boy finally chose.
+She ached to be able to stick a tongue out at Blake, in fact, because it was a jazz compilation the boy finally chose.

 The boy pulled the jazz compilation out of the stack and the disk up out of its jewel case and handled the disk properly, as only males seemed in her experience to bother doing, while slowly circling the room in search of something to put it in.
 He looked confused when he couldn’t find anything.
 She hadn’t decided on one yet.
 Do they think that fingertips squirt acid?